ForestAdmin/documentation-user-guide/project-settings/other-project-settings/security-tab/scim-integration-with-okta.md

 Groups allow you to create mapping rules between Okta groups and Forest Admin teams.

-First, go to the Directory tab and on the Groups section, ensure that you defined a group in Okta for each team in ForestAdmin.
-You can also create teams in ForestAdmin directly from Okta.
+First, go to the Directory tab and on the Groups section, ensure that you defined a group in Okta for each team in Forest Admin.
+You can also create teams in Forest Admin directly from Okta.

 <figure><img src="../../../.gitbook/assets/image (584).png" alt=""><figcaption></figcaption></figure>

-Then go to the ForestAdmin App in Okta and click on the "Push groups" tab.
+Then go to the Forest Admin App in Okta and click on the "Push groups" tab.

 <figure><img src="../../../.gitbook/assets/image (596).png" alt=""><figcaption></figcaption></figure>

 Click on "Refresh App Groups" then "Push Groups" and select "Find groups by name".
-Type in the name of any group you want to link with a ForestAdmin team.
+Type in the name of any group you want to link with a Forest Admin team.

 ![](<../../../.gitbook/assets/image (582).png>)![](<../../../.gitbook/assets/image (583).png>)

-You can then map the Okta group with an existing ForestAdmin team or create a new team with the same name.
+You can then map the Okta group with an existing Forest Admin team or create a new team with the same name.

 {% hint style="warning" %}
-Warning: when you link a group from Okta to a ForestAdmin team, the ForestAdmin team will be renamed to match the group name, unless you disable this option (see below).
+Warning: when you link a group from Okta to a Forest Admin team, the Forest Admin team will be renamed to match the group name, unless you disable this option (see below).
 {% endhint %}

 <figure><img src="../../../.gitbook/assets/image (589).png" alt=""><figcaption></figcaption></figure>

-To prevent Okta from renaming your ForestAdmin teams, you can disable groups renaming in the app settings.
+To prevent Okta from renaming your Forest Admin teams, you can disable groups renaming in the app settings.

 ![](<../../../.gitbook/assets/image (4).png>)![](../../../.gitbook/assets/image.png)\